george-hawkins/japanese/README.md

 TODO: rewatch this video and note down the core elements here.

-At the start of his playlist, Robin MacPherson mentions his upcoming course on learning Japanese through reading (working through nice graded readers) which sounds interesting but I can't find any other reference to this course via Google or on his [Patreon](https://www.patreon.com/robinmacpherson/collections).
+Robin MacPherson has a [_Grammar Reference_ playlist](https://www.youtube.com/playlist?list=PLuIhQdwUVqqpq-aOnrEUjEq2oidCXbp9J) that he clearly imagined would develop into something much larger but he never got beyond the first five mini episodes.
+As someone who seems to be very interested in the mechanics of language learning, I thought he might bring something new to teaching the basics but that's not the case.
+At the start of his playlist, he mentions his upcoming course on learning Japanese through reading (working through nice graded readers) which sounds interesting but I can't find any other reference to this course via Google or on his [Patreon](https://www.patreon.com/robinmacpherson/collections).
 The only other Japanese-specific reader snippet that I could find from him is [here](https://www.youtube.com/watch?v=08eXk5PXVD8&t=695s) where he recommends the book [_Read Real Japanese_](https://www.tofugu.com/reviews/read-real-japanese/).

 Yomichan
 --------